Table of Contents

 This festival is great for music purists.
 It is one of India’s most thoughtful music festivals.
 The 2026 event will take you through the Hindustani music day.
 Attendees get a rare chance to hear ragas in their correct time.

-Focused, academic, and tranquil.
+To a focused, academic, and tranquil event, then it is the choice for you.
 A sophisticated setting that highlights the deep emotional and scientific side of raga music.

 19. Ladakh International Music Festival